Senators Weigh in on Ryan-Wyden

 GOP Senators Urge Action on Trade Agreements

-“There’s one person in the United States of America ...
+“There’s one person in the United States of America who’s ...